RitulSherkar/automatic-sorting-system/README.md

 ### Warnings
 IF YOUR MACHINE DOES NOT HAVE A D DRIVE THE CODE WONT WORK.
-To change the sorting directory change the "path" variable on line 6 of 'os.py'
+To change the sorting directory change the "path" variable on line 6 of 'os.py'.

 ### Changes
 if you want to add more sorting file types.
-You can reffer to the code of os.py as there are steps written how to add them
+You can reffer to the code of os.py as there are steps written how to add them.

 ### Future changes
-* To sort the files you need to manually run the code.
-Hopefully in the next version will have that
+* To sort the files you need to manually run the code I am planning to make it a backgroung process.